colurw/pandora_NLP/readme.md

 a concept in the autoencoder's training corpus.

 These latent cardinal concepts are learned by the machine as the most efficient way to distinguish between variance in the training documents, whilst retaining information about their entanglement.
-For example, linear relationships are preserved.
+For example, linear relationships are preserved in latent space.

 ![image](https://github.com/colurw/pandora_NLP/assets/66322644/8e41a051-757d-4b63-a85d-5701a7941fc5)